-According to NRDC, the most commonly thrown-out items of food are coffee grounds.
-It is not a surprising fact as about 63% of Americans consume two cups of coffee a day, which means 414 million coffee cups a day.
+According to NRDC, the most commonly thrown-out food items are coffee grounds.
+It is not surprising that about 63% of Americans consume two cups of coffee a day, which means 414 million coffee cups a day.

 It is considered that a coffee consumer uses 2 tablespoons of coffee per cap on average.
 This means that we throw out 25 pounds of coffee grounds per day.

-Additionally, coffee grounds, which we throw, break down and produce methane, a dangerous greenhouse gas.
-Fortunately, we can use the coffee grounds in the household and prevent environmental damage.
+Fortunately, we can use coffee grounds in the household and prevent environmental damage.

 7 amazing uses of coffee grounds

 You can fertilize your house plants with coffee grounds.
 All you need to do is to add a spoonful of coffee grounds to the plants every 4 – 6 weeks.
 You should take into consideration the fact that coffee grounds contain nitrogen, caffeine, and acid, and may damage the plants.
 You should use them in moderation.

 2. Prepare a home-made body scrub

 You can use coffee grounds to prepare a homemade body scrub with coffee grounds and coconut oil.